magnusindregard/innovation-days-web/README.md

 A company in the 21st century, with ever more rapidly changing markets, cannot survive without innovation.
-Innovation needs to become a part of our culture and thinking - and we need space where we can unleash our ideas, without the stress and limits of daily work life.
+Innovation needs to become a part of our culture and thinking - and we need a space where we can unleash our ideas, without the stress and limits of daily work life.
 Innovation Days have three goals:

-1. Tap into the vast resource of innovation that our employees are and let them work on their latent ideas for new products, services, and improvements
+1. Let people from across the organization work together
-2. Let people from across the organization work together
+2. Make innovation a part of our culture
-3. Make innovation a part of our culture
+3. Tap into the vast resource of innovation that our employees are and let them work on their latent ideas for new products, services, and improvements

 ## When & Where